 All my best on your journey,

 Question for you: What has your experience been like with a narcissist?
-What red flags showed up in their behavior, and how did you deal with them?
+What red flags helped you spot a narcissist and how did you deal with them?

 Did you like this post?
 Sign up below, and I’ll send you more awesome posts like this every week.